 Things to Consider about Balance Transfer Cards

-In addition to affecting credit utilization ratio, a balance transfer can influence credit scoring in another way.
-Every time you apply for credit — including a balance transfer application — it’s noted on your credit report as a hard inquiry.
+Also, a balance transfer can influence credit scoring in another way.
+Every time you apply for credit—including a balance transfer application—it's noted on your credit report as a hard inquiry.
 Too many hard inquiries in a short period of time can negatively impact credit scores.

 Balance Transfer Card Alternatives

 A balance transfer credit card can be an effective way to reduce debt and simplify payments, but it's not the only option available to you.
 Rather than open a new credit account, you could consider: